gruntjs/grunt-docs/Installing-grunt.md

 The same process may be used to install a published development version of a grunt plugin.

-## Installing an unpublished development version of grunt / grunt plugin
+## Installing directly from github
 If you want to install a bleeding-edge, unpublished version of grunt or grunt plugin, follow the instructions for specifying a [git URL as a dependency](https://npmjs.org/doc/json.html#Git-URLs-as-Dependencies) and be sure to specify an actual commit SHA (not a branch name) as the `commit-ish`.
 This will guarantee that your project always uses that exact version of grunt.

 The specified git URL may be that of the official grunt repo or a fork.